jarekjaryszew/goxtree/README.md

 # goXtree

-GoXtree is currently just a proof of concept library to deliver a convenient way to build WASM based web apps in Go.
+GoXtree is currently just a proof of concept library to deliver a convenient way to build WASM based webapps in Go.

 You will find usage examples here: https://github.com/jarekjaryszew/goxtree_examples .
 As I am not tagging this yet you need to clone example repo aside this one.
 ```